TITLE 89: SOCIAL SERVICES

 iii) must perform the activity more frequently than an unimpaired person.

-C) A score of 2 for any function indicates that the participant cannot perform most of the essential components of the activity, even with an existing assistive device, and requires a great deal of assistance or supervision to accomplish the activity.
+C) A score of two for any function indicates that the participant cannot perform most of the essential components of the activity, even with an existing assistive device, and requires a great deal of assistance or supervision to accomplish the activity.
 This includes the participant who:

 i) experiences frequent fatigue in performing the activity;